One of the benefits of having automated WordPress hosting with 10Web is having an easy way to create a staging website.

 How to create your staging website

 Creating a staging environment is super easy.
-You need to just open 10Web dashboard, click “Staging,” and then “Enable now.”
+You need to just open 10Web dashboard, click “Hosting Services,” then “Staging Environment,” and then “Enable now.”

 Your staging website is created.

-The darker interface indicates that you’ve already switched environments and can install new plugins or make any other changes without affecting your live website.
+The darker interface and the “Staging” written in the upper right corner indicates that you’ve already switched environments and can install new plugins or make any other changes without affecting your live website.
+Note that after enabling your staging environment, services such as backup, image optimization, etc. will be deactivated and you’ll have to enable them again.

 How to push staging live

 Tested out and liked the changes and want to push them live?
-Click “Manage Environment” in the left menu and then “Push staging to live.”
+Click “Manage Environment” in the left menu under “Hosting Services” and then “Push staging to live.”

 Enter your subdomain into the field below and click “Push to live:”